 OEM and Aftermarket Glass

-It is noteworthy that car manufacturers don’t manufacture these windshield.
+It is noteworthy that car manufacturers don’t manufacture these windshields.
 They only procure these from automotive glass manufacturers like Saint-Gobain, Pilkington, AGC Automotive, Guardian, Ashai as per strict specifications.
 So it becomes more important to understand which windshield is suitable for your car.

 Always go for an OE glass, its a matter of safety for your family

 Like most things, the decision may come down to money.
-Insurance companies may only cover aftermarket glass, because it is less expensive.
+Insurance companies may only cover aftermarket glass because it is less expensive.
 This leaves the car owner to decide whether they want to pay extra for an OEM windshield.
 Many aftermarket windshields work out very well for the consumer, but those not willing to take a risk on slightly lower quality will often choose to invest in an OEM windshield.